Portland’s dedication to play for all is producing creative, accessible playgrounds for kids of all ages and abilities.

 Southwest / West

-Thanks to its central southwest location, Gabriel Park is now home to an inclusive playground.
+Gabriel Park is now home to an inclusive playground.
 Easily accessible by public transit, Gabriel Park is an inclusive destination for the entire Portland Metro area.
 The new park includes an in ground trampoline you can wheel or walk onto!
 SW 45th Ave. and SW Vermont St.

 Nestled in Washington Park, the extensive playground features universal access to the maze of ramps, castle-esque play structure, slides, seated rockers, bridges and more.
 Insider tip: When tummies start grumbling, head up to the food cart by the International Rose Test Garden, an eight-minute walk away, for yummy frozen bananas.
 SW Kingston Ave.